 - In a blender, mix the soy powder and sugar.

-- In a bowl, mix the hot water, coconut oil, and salt.
+- In a bowl, stir in the hot water, coconut oil, and salt.

 - Add the liquid mix into the blender.